How to sue Comcast in small claims court

-In fact, overcharging is so prolific, Minnesota State Attorney General Lori Swanson accused Comcast of charging customers more than it promised for cable television packages in civil court.
-The court order sought to stop the alleged deceptive business practices for unspecified amounts of restitution, civil penalties, and legal fees.
+In fact, overcharging is so widespread, Minnesota State Attorney General Lori Swanson accused Comcast of charging customers more than it promised for cable television packages in civil court.
+The court order sought to stop the alleged deceptive business practices and demanded unspecified amounts of restitution, civil penalties, and legal fees.

 Sue Comcast for breach of contract

-You can sue Comcast for breach of contract in small claims court.
-Most cases concerning Comcast and breach of contract are due to Comcast promising customers a certain promotion upon signing up for their service, and not awarding it post signup.
-One unhappy customer experienced Comcast offering a $200 gift card when they signed up for services, and not receiving the gift card even months after they had Comcast’s service.
+You can sue Comcast in small claims court for breach of contract.
+Most cases brought against Comcast for breach of contract are caused by the company promising customers a certain promotion upon signing up for their service, and not awarding it after signup.
+One unhappy customer says that Comcast offered a $200 gift card if she signed up for their services, but she still had not received the gift card months afterward.

-This Reddit thread discusses how Comcast has breached the contract and how some unsatisfied customers assessed the situation.
+This Reddit thread discusses various ways that Comcast has breached their contracts and how some unsatisfied customers dealt with their situations.

 Suing Comcast for false advertisement

-Yes, you can sue Comcast for false advertisement in small claims court.
-If Comcast offers you a free promotion or an offer that gives you money back, and they fail to fulfill the offer, you can consider this a perfect opportunity to sue.
+Yes, you can sue Comcast for false advertising in small claims court.
+If Comcast offers you a free promotion or an offer of money back, and they fail to fulfill the offer, you have the perfect opportunity to sue.

-Remember, if you are going to accept any offer from Comcast, take a picture of the offer.
+Remember, if you are going to accept any offer from Comcast, keep a record of it.
 If you do not receive any of the offer’s benefits, record it.
-If you didn’t receive money back that was promised, have bank statements ready for court.
-If you were offered a free month of service but still paid for it, have copies of bill statements ready during your hearing.
-Having a substantial amount of proof of false advertisement can give you a better chance at winning a settlement in small claims court.
+If you didn’t receive money back as promised, have bank statements ready for court.
+If you were offered a free month of service but ended up paying for it, have copies of bill statements ready during your hearing.
+Having as much proof of false advertising as possible will give you a better chance of winning in small claims court.

 Suing Comcast for property damage

-If a Comcast employee has installed an internet, cable, or security device that caused property damage, you can take them to small claims court.
-Property damage lawsuits commonly result in monetary results, typically around the amount to replace what an employee or company damaged.
+If a Comcast employee has installed a router, cable, or security device that caused property damage, you can take the company to small claims court.
+Property damage lawsuits usually result in monetary results, typically the amount necessary to cover the damage.

-Damage claims are common among the issues that occur with Comcast’s services.
+Damage claims are common issues with Comcast’s services.
 This Reddit thread describes a customer whose television was broken after an employee installed a router in their home.